Pricing

 What you actually pay

-Your blended cost follows your traffic, not your worst-case model.
+Your cost follows your traffic, not your worst-case model.

 Most production traffic is simple.
-When the simple tail is served fast and cheap and only the hard tail spends frontier-grade capability, the blended rate lands far below sending every request to a top model.
+The simple tail is served at Saver rates while only the hard tail spends Max — so your bill tracks the work, not a top-tier rate on every call.
 Here is an illustrative mix.

 | Request mix | Share | In /1M | Out /1M |